ecophysiology/ecophysiology.github.io/typography.md

 main_nav: true
 ---

 <p>Welcome!
 Below you will find publications from the lab, starting with the most recent work.
 Note that I have provided a link to the publication at the end of the author list below each publication.
 I have also bolded any co-authors that were trained as mentees.
-If you have trouble accessing any of the publications, please feel free to reach out to my e-mail (riddell@unc.edu) to request a copy.</p>
+Most publications below are available as PDFs in the embedded links, but if you have trouble accessing any of the publications, please feel free to reach out to my e-mail (riddell@unc.edu) to request a copy.</p>

 <style>
     details {